PRK-innerpeace/TeekoGameWithArdunio/README.md

 ### timer0.h/timer0.c
   sets up a timer that is used to generate an interrupt every millisecond and update a global time value that is used to time various game events

+# Program Features
+## Move Cursor with Buttons
+  B3 = left, B2 = right, B1 = up, B0 = down
+  If the cursor moves off the display, it wrap around to the opposite side.
+For example, if the cursor is at space (3,4) and attempts to move upwards, it wrap to the     bottom to (3,0).
+## Move Cursor with Terminal Input
+  pressing ‘w’/‘W’ moves the cursor upwards, ‘a’/‘A’ moves the cursor to the left, ‘s’/‘S’ moves the cursor downwards and ‘d’/‘D’ moves the cursor to the right.